- Application Information

 When a student begins study at the University leading to a degree, he or she must meet the curriculum requirements in effect at that time.
 However, without prior notice, the University may at any time replace or update curricula and courses.
 All courses may not be offered during a given academic year.
 If a student should drop out of school for a calendar year (12-month period), he or she is obligated to meet any new curriculum requirements imposed by the University subsequent to the student’s initial enrollment.
 Nonattendance in summer school sessions does not constitute a break in enrollment.

 Husson University’s rolling admission program allows applications to be reviewed as soon as they are complete.
 Applications are accepted for consideration for fall, spring, or summer semesters.
 There is a $40 application fee.
 Application fee waivers are available and can be requested through an admissions counselor or by emailing firstname.lastname@example.org.
-All applicants should have copies of their transcripts sent to the Admissions Office as soon as possible after applying for admission.
+All applicants should have copies of their transcripts sent to the Admissions office as soon as possible after submitting their application.